 asyncio.run(scrape_x_com_apify())

-When I ran the modified script, it proceeded to open the Chrome browser and navigate to the web page...
+When we ran the modified script, it proceeded to open the Chrome browser and navigate to the web page...

 And success!
-It printed the data in my terminal:
+It printed the data in the terminal:

 Extracting data from modern websites poses challenges beyond dynamic content: CAPTCHAs, IP blocks and bans, browser fingerprints, and more.

-To overcome these problems, you need infrastructure that provides you with things like smart proxy management and browser fingerprint generation.
+To prevent your scraper from getting blocked, you need infrastructure that provides you with things like smart proxy management and browser fingerprint generation.

 The best solution?
 Deploy your code to a cloud platform like Apify.